 After careful consideration and evaluation of the two separate design matrices, the porous aluminum design and zip tie design were determined to be the most effective among the cylindrical top alternatives and strap alternatives respectively.
 The porous aluminum design provides a good balance of strength and safety, although it might still be possible to reduce its weight.
 The zip tie design is both secure and adjustable, and also seems simple to use and construct; it proves the most practical method for securing the straps to the monkey's head.
-Hence, the team will set out to incorporate these designs into the current prototype, which already includes an aluminum base that is shaped to the contour of a monkey's head, with a silicone rubber core to provide cushioning for the microdrive unit.
-In the near future, the team aims to test the prototype on a live monkey, and based on the outcome, the team will re-evaluate the different design alternatives and make further modifications if necessary.
+Hence, the team incorporated these two designs into the current prototype, which already included an aluminum base that is shaped to the contour of a monkey's head, with a silicone rubber core to provide cushioning for the microdrive unit.